spack/spack/lib/spack/spack/cmd/installer/README.md

 ``spack install cpuinfo``

-If you are a developer and want to use your source version of Spack instead of a release version, simply replace Spack in the above call with:
+If you are a developer and want to use a different checkout of Spack instead of the installed version (if you ran the installer), simply replace spack in the above call with:

 ``python path\to\your\checkout\bin\spack``